 What is a landslide hazard map?

 Several kinds of maps are used to depict danger from landslides.
-These maps may be as simple as a map that uses the locations of old landslides to indicate potential instability, or as complex as a quantitative map incorporating probabilities based on variables such as rainfall, slope angle, soil type, and levels of earthquake shaking.
+These maps might be as simple as a map that uses the locations of old landslides to indicate potential instability, or as complex as a map incorporating probabilities based on variables such as rainfall, slope angle, soil type, and levels of earthquake shaking.
 The following types of maps are used to describe and depict landslide hazards:

 Examples of landslide inventory maps: